Battle of Maes Moydog: Battle

-Madog's opponent was the Earl of Warwick who, on hearing that Madog's army was camped in a valley close to his base at Welshpool, made a night march on 4 March and surrounded Madog's army.
-Madog had his spearmen formed into a square, and may have repelled an English cavalry charge, killing around 10 men at arms.
-However, Warwick's innovative deployment of archers and crossbows gave the English the upper hand.
-Madog's men were routed and flew into headlong retreat across the swollen river Banwy, in which many drowned.
+After Welsh spies for William de Beauchamp, 9th Earl of Warwick brought news Madog's army was camped in a valley close to his base at Welshpool, the English Earl led a night march on 4 March to encircle the Welsh.
+In response Madog formed his spearmen formed into a square (Schiltron) to repel the English cavalry charge.
+This killed at least 10 mounted men-at-arms.
+However, Warwick had deployed his archers and crossbowmen on higher ground which gave the English the upper hand.
+Under a hail of arrows and bolts, Madog's men were driven from the battlefield.
+Many drowned retreating across the swollen River Banwy near Llanfair Caereinion about 4 mi to the west.

-A primary source for the Battle is the Annals of Worcester :
+A primary source for the battle in the Annals of Worcester states :